 1740 Colonial Saltbox

-A Rare, highly original, 38' X 30' ...
-2,964 sqft saltbox with massive center chimney and four stone faced fireplaces.
-This home was professionally disassembled,restored, and stored.
-Meticulously documented with photographs and “as built” drawings, and includes hardwood frame, major rafter with minor purlins and gunstock posts that form rooms with ceilings over 7'.
+A Rare, highly original, 38’ X 30’ saltbox with center chimney and stone-faced fireplaces.
+This home was professionally disassembled, restored, and stored.
+Meticulously documented with photographs and “as built” drawings, and includes hardwood frame, major rafter with minor purlins and gunstock posts.
 Carefully stripped interior woodwork including paneling, wainscoting, mantelpieces, trim and cabinetry (with lovely corner cupboard), feather edge detailing, window frames rebuilt and sash restored, rare original rear staircase.
 Foot-worn wide-board flooring throughout.
 Extra woodwork and bricks from its highly unusual period summer kitchen.
-This gem is stored in dry barns in Litchfield, CT and is ready to erect on your property.
-Asking $230,000 already invested in rescuing this architectural treasure.
-For additional information please contact Lee McClymonds at (513) 376-6235 or email nlm@reserections.com.
+This gem is stored in a dry barn in Litchfield, CT and is ready to erect on your property.
+Over $230,000 has already been invested rescuing this architectural treasure but the price has recently been reduced to $ 190,000.
+For additional information please contact Lee McClymonds at (513) 212-8496 or email nlm@reserections.com or Wes & Jeanne Fredericks at (203) 722-5146 or email jeanne.fredericks@gmail.com.

 Front View – symmetrical 9 window façade.